TLS

 • .it 1.6%

-The primary market segments for websites utilizing TLS include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing TLS include business, online shopping, and education and reference.

 • Entertainment 4.1%